Brand Names: Juxtapid

 What are the possible side effects of lomitapide (Juxtapid)?

-Stop using lomitapide and call your doctor at once if you have signs of a liver problem, such as:
+Call your doctor at once if you have signs of liver problems, such as:

 - dark urine, clay-colored stools; or

 - jaundice (yellowing of the skin or eyes).